bswinnerton/blog/_posts/2019-11-11-validating-bgp-routes-with-rpki-in-bird.md

 make install
 ```

-Once you have BIRD up and running, we need to configure it to point to our validator.
+Once you have BIRD up and running, we need to configure it to point to our RPKI-to-Router server.
 This can be done with the following configuration:

 ```
 roa4 table r4;